cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ### Use of properties ###

-The properties used for a job comes from the deployment manifest, which passes the instance specific information to the VM via the [agent][agent].
+The properties used for a job comes from the deployment manifest, which passes the instance specific information to the VM via the BOSH [agent](#bosh-agent).

 ### "the job of a vm" ###